|

 ESOTERIC/COUNTERPOINT/EVEREST 546:

-Motets from Choralis Constantinus of Isaac:
+Isaac: Motets from Choralis Constantinus:

 Ruffo: Adoramus te;